27 Domain Name System Part 3 – Dynamic DNS

 > sudo systemctl restart kea-dhcp-ddns-server.service

-> systemctl status isc-kea-dhcp-ddhs-server.service
+> systemctl status isc-kea-dhcp-ddns-server.service

-- Troubleshoot as necessary before proceeding to the next section
+Figure 25 – KEA DDNS service status - Troubleshoot as necessary before proceeding to the next section

-Phase IV – Wireshark Captures
+Phase V – Wireshark Captures

 - Start a Wireshark capture between NS1 and the switch